 The Rejuvenation exhibition call for artwork entries from staff, physicians, and volunteers was too fitting to forgo submission and I was honoured to have two artworks accepted.

 Wings (photo on left) is neither man, dolphin, nor eagle.
 People often ask “what is it?”
-It is healing from the inside out; through communication, intelligence, patience, and understanding.
+It is healing from the inside out; through communication, intellect, patience, and understanding.
 Looking beyond the recognizable object to search for what it might ‘be about’ can reveal what an artist wants to express, restrain, or hide in a non-verbal way.

 Wings is the shedding of layers, dark, bright, smooth, each representative of life; it is wings to escape to a safe place, a place to view things from a different perspective; yet grounded by the bare feet of a man.
 It resonates, calling me back to explore my feelings while creating it.